 In the world of internet marketing, domain and hosting are both valuable assets which enable one to earn an income directly or indirectly online.
-Many web companies offer such opportunity and one, in particular, does so differently.
+Many web companies offer such opportunities and one, in particular, does so differently.
 In today’s review, we are going to find out the interesting, the controversial and most importantly, whether you can actually make money from Global Domains International or not.

 GDI at a Glance

 Never heard of GDI before?
-Apparently, this company has been around since 2001 (I looked up on the domain to confirm this) and was created by two individuals by the name of Michael Starr and Alan Ezeir.
+Apparently, this company has been around since 2001 (I looked up the domain to confirm this) and was created by two individuals by the name of Michael Starr and Alan Ezeir.
 It’s basically a web service that offers consumers domain registration, website building and also WordPress hosting.

 These services are bundled into two different packages – Basic ($10 per month) and Premium ($40 per month) – and comes with a free trial of 7 days.
-Upon signing up for either plan, you will be able to make 10% per sale as an affiliate member by recommending their products to end users.
+Upon signing up for either plan, you will be able to make 10% per sale as an affiliate member by recommending their products to end-users.